dendronhq/dendron-site/vault/dendron.topic.pod.import.md

 * description: "frontmatter to add to each note"
 * type: "object"

 You can add custom [[frontmatter|dendron.topic.frontmatter]] to notes as you import them.
-This is useful for example, when you want to set custom [[publishing options|dendron.topic.publishing-legacy.configuration#note-configuration]] for imported notes
+This is useful for example, when you want to set custom [[publishing options|dendron.topic.publish-legacy.configuration#note-configuration]] for imported notes

 ### fnameAsId
 * description: "use the file name as the id"